forestgrape/coronavirus/index.md

 * This is work in progress, so mistakes of any form are likely.
 * The page started with a proposal for a Dry Form Transmission Model and that the Covid-19 transmission can be metaphored smoke-like.
 More [content](#t-content) has been added since and noteworthy changes are mentioned in [updates](#updates).
 * These are __hypothesis__ and __research ideas__ but __not__ double checked facts.
 They are put here as ideas to be checked and evaluated.
+* This page is intended to be like an inspiring conversation and many parts aren't rigorous and just ideas in raw form.
+Thus a thankful remark may be more suitable than citing (if to put as a license: at most Creative Commons and thanks is enough as attribution).
+In short: if the page is helpful, a thanks is enough and highly welcome.

 <!--
 * This page is written for people, who like and are used to __critically analyze__ concepts and ideas.
-Good knowledge in [natural] sciences is helpful. -->
+Good knowledge in [natural] sciences and a lot of time to read resources is helpful. -->
 * Two sections are marked as __public__, which contain suggestions and conversational descriptions: [Public Suggestions](#public-advice) and [Covid-19](#public-description).
 * Pointing out mistakes of any form, __improvement suggestions__ and __feedback__ are __welcome__.
 <!-- * The page is soon going to be split up into different topics. -->